Junaidhkn/next_Blog_app/posts/why-nextjs-over-reactjs.md

 React.js applications.
 It offers a variety of features that make it easy to build and deploy scalable, performant applications.

-## key features of Next.js:
+# Key features of Next.js:

-Server-side rendering One of the main benefits of Next.js is its ability to server-side render React.js applications.
-Server-side rendering (SSR) is the process of rendering a web application on the server rather than in the browser.
+> Server-side rendering One of the main benefits of Next.js is its ability to
+> server-side render React.js applications.
+Server-side rendering (SSR) is the
+> process of rendering a web application on the server rather than in the
+> browser.

 This has several benefits, including: